Cops: Suspect in Ortiz shooting was offered $7.8K

-SANTO DOMINGO, Dominican Republic -- Six suspects, including the alleged gunman, have been detained in the shooting of former Red Sox star David Ortiz, the Dominican Republic's chief prosecutor said Wednesday.
+Six suspects, including the alleged gunman, have been detained in the shooting of former Boston Red Sox star David Ortiz, the Dominican Republic's chief prosecutor said Wednesday.

 "Nobody involved in this lamentable episode will remain in impunity, not even the material or intellectual author" of the crime, he said.